ralle123/Dash_app/README.md

 ### Things that are needed
 - More time to fix the css
-- More time to add the option of changing column values based the the type of value found
+- More time to connect options of changing column values with checkboxes, to clean based the the type of value found